Sponsored by Preservation Virginia and the University of Virginia

 Room and Board

-Participants are responsible for their own accommodations.
-Air-conditioned housing with kitchen facilities will be offered to participants at a cost of $1,558 ($38 per day) at the College of William and Mary for the duration of the field school.
+Air-conditioned housing with kitchen facilities will be offered to participants at a cost of TBD per person per night double occupancy, and TBD per person per night single occupancy at the College of William and Mary for the duration of the field school.
+If preferred, students may arrange other accommodations.

 University of Virginia Coordination